awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-pinpoint-applicationsettings-limits.md

 # AWS::Pinpoint::ApplicationSettings Limits<a name="aws-properties-pinpoint-applicationsettings-limits"></a>

 Specifies the default sending limits for campaigns in the application\.
-You can override these limits for a specific campaign\.

 ## Syntax<a name="aws-properties-pinpoint-applicationsettings-limits-syntax"></a>